SymfonyCasts/symfony6/sfcasts/fetch-await.md

 we're here.
 Replace `axios.get()` with just `fetch()`.
 Then, to see if this is working, `console.log(response)`.

-Over in browser-land, smash the play button to trigger the method.
+Over in browser-land, smash that play button to trigger the method.
 Cool!
 The last two lines aren't working, but we see the response!
 It *did* make an Ajax call.